 CHDOs must have paid staff with demonstrated capacity appropriate to the CHDO's role.
 Staff can be full-time or part-time.
 The CHDO can use an independent contractor(s).
-A CHDO cannot meet capacity requirement based on use of volunteers, donated staff, shared staff or board members.
+A CHDO cannot meet the capacity requirement based on use of volunteers, donated staff, shared staff or board members.
 Staff must have the experience/capacity relevant to the project and role as an owner, developer or sponsor.
-However, ONLY during the 1st year of operation as a CHDO can consultants be hired to demonstrate capacity.
+However, ONLY during the first year of operation as a CHDO can consultants be hired to demonstrate capacity.

-In order to be designated as a CHDO, the applicant must delineate the geographic area in which they plan to develop a HOME eligible project.
+In order to be designated as a CHDO, the applicant must delineate the geographic area in which the non-profit plans to develop a HOME-eligible project.
 Each PJ has a specific geographic area for which they have CHDO Certification responsibility.
-Becoming a certified CHDO does not automatically mean that the organization is entitled to any CHDO set aside funds or CHDO Operating funds.
-It is the discretion of the PJ and the availability of funds.
-However, if a CHDO is awarded set-aside funds for a HOME eligible project that CHDO must be re-certified and demonstrate capacity for each project before an agreement is executed.
+Becoming a certified CHDO does not automatically mean that the organization is entitled to any CHDO set-aside funds or CHDO Operating Assistance funds.
+It is at the discretion of the PJ and the availability of funds.
+However, if a

+CHDO is awarded set-aside funds for a HOME-eligible project, that CHDO must be re-certified and demonstrate capacity for each project before a written agreement is fully executed.